Z Berg

 Elizabeth Anne "Z" Berg (born June 28, 1986) is an American musician.
-She was a founding member, guitarist, and lead vocalist of the indie rock group the Like.
+She was a founding member, guitarist, and lead vocalist of the indie rock group The Like.
 Berg's father is former Geffen Records A&R exec/record producer Tony Berg.

 Musical career

-Berg co-founded the Like along with members Charlotte Froom and Tennessee Thomas at the age of 15.
-Following the hiatus of the Like in 2011, Berg formed the band JJAMZ along with James Valentine (Maroon 5), Jason Boesel (Bright Eyes/Rilo Kiley), Alex Greenwald (Phantom Planet), and Michael Runion.
+Berg co-founded The Like along with members Charlotte Froom and Tennessee Thomas at the age of 15.
+In 2009, Berg formed the band JJAMZ along with James Valentine (Maroon 5), Jason Boesel (Bright Eyes/Rilo Kiley), Alex Greenwald (Phantom Planet), and Michael Runion.
 Their debut album, Suicide Pact, was released on July 10, 2012, via Dangerbird Records.
-Following Valentine's departure from the band it was renamed Phases, and a new record, For Life, was released under the new name and lineup on September 18, 2015.
+Following Valentine's departure from the band, it was renamed Phases and a new record, For Life, was released under the new name and lineup on September 18, 2015.

 Music critic Dan Cairns described her voice as "Björk meets Harriet Wheeler".

 In 2018, Z Berg released four songs as a solo artist, "I Fall For the Same Face Every Time" and "I Go to Sleep" (released February 25, 2018) and "Time Flies" (released 11 May 2018).
 She also directed the music video for "Time Flies."
 Z Berg released the music video for her song "All out of Tears" on 26 September 2018 and the single was released on music platforms on 2 October 2018.

-In December 2018, Berg collaborated with Ryan Ross on the Christmas single "The Bad List".
+In December 2018, Berg collaborated with Ryan Ross on the Christmas single "The Bad List", a song detailing their breakup.
+She also featured on The Young Veins (Ross' band) album Take a Vacation! in 2010 with a cover of the Everly Brothers song "Nothing Matters but You" when the two were a couple.

-September 30, 2019 marked the first show of The Dead End Kids Club tour, a 7 show tour that she performed on alongside Ryan Ross, Dan Keyes, and Palm Springsteen.
+Since 2017, Berg has done multiple one-off shows titled "Z Berg and Friends" where she performs alongside various musicians and friends.
+September 30, 2019 marked the first show of The Dead End Kids Club tour, a 7 show tour that expanded on this concept.
+She toured along with Ryan Ross, Dan Keyes, and Palm Springsteen.
+Berg was the keyboardist for Palm Springsteen at the time.
 The tour concluded with a Halloween show in San Francisco on October 28, 2019.

 Berg released her first solo album, Get Z to a Nunnery, in July 2020.
+In 2024, she released the original motion picture soundtrack to the film Strange Darling.

+Berg also co-wrote and contributed backing vocals to multiple tracks from the Daisy Jones & the Six soundtrack.
+The most notable songs being "Let Me Down Easy," which she sang at her live shows years before its release, and "The River."